metrics-js/process/README.md

 ### V8 heap

-The V8 Heap collector emit metrics about the V8 heap spaces.
+The V8 Heap collector emits metrics about the V8 heap spaces.

 Metric I: